ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/2018-03-28-m1con-ctf-writeup.md

 [Android Emulator 5554::com.digitalinterruption.safepass.safepass]->

 ```
-We get the above window and then we know it's running, now we can create a script file that we inject into the running program, which will allow us to overwrite functionality of the program
+We get the above window and then we know it's running.
+Now we can create a script file that we inject into the running program, which will allow us to overwrite functionality of the program.

 ```
 phyu@Balamb:~$ frida -U -l ~/Dev/M1Con/ctf.js -f com.digitalinterruption.safepass.safepass --no-pause